 The noncustodial parent must provide evidence demonstrating that he maintained actual custody of his minor child for some duration during the period for which he owes child support arrears.
 School records, witness accounts, emails, text messages, and any other written correspondence can help prove that the noncustodial parent was 100% responsible for the full-time care of the child.

 In the 1975 Jackson v.
 Jackson case, the Court held that it could discharge a noncustodial parent’s child support obligation during any period in which a parent maintained 100% care of the child.
 More recently, in the 2014 Helgestad v.
 Vargas case, the Court expanded Jackson credit eligibility.
 In that case, the Court held that Jackson credits may be awarded even if a complete change in custody did not occur.
 This means that going forward, noncustodial parents may be eligible for the credit if they only increased their child visitation to 50% or more.

 If you owe child support arrears and think you may be entitled to Jackson credits, seek advice from a diligent California child support attorney.
 Ethan M. Weisinger is an experienced child support advocate.
 He will work zealously to help you get the credit you deserve.
-Contact Mr. Weisinger at 925-258-2020 to schedule a free and confidential case consultation.
+Contact us on or webpage www.bayareafamilylawcenter.com or you may call us at (925)258-2020 to schedule a confidential case consultation.

 This Blog/Web Site is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.